Estimate Time8 min

 Remember this saying: Don't let the tax tail wag the investment dog.
 If you choose to implement tax-loss harvesting, be sure to keep in mind that tax savings should not undermine your investing goals.
 Ultimately, a balanced strategy and frequent reevaluation to ensure that your investments are in line with your objectives is the smart approach.

-If you're interested in implementing a tax-loss harvesting strategy but don't have the skill, will, or time to do it yourself, a Fidelity advisor may be able to help.
+If you're interested in implementing a tax-loss harvesting strategy but don't have the skill, will, or time to do it yourself, a Fidelity professional may be able to help.

 Start a conversation